techidaily/site-instagram-videos/source/_posts/new-mastering-amazing-ig-video-creation.md

 ![fashion instagram video template](https://images.wondershare.com/filmora/article-images/fashion-instagram-video-template.gif)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 "Stylish and chic" is the name of the game for this video template.
 It shows your pics and video clips in a slideshow manner.
 But it is done very stylishly.
 The effects, transitions, and text are all on point.
 It is like watching a mini fashion show.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7\.
 Travel Video Templates for Instagram